Inuit Architecture

 Today, new districts are springing up, this time attempting to combine tradition and modernity more harmoniously.
 This is especially true of the suburbs around Nuuk, and Qinngorput in particular.
 Here, many small buildings with colorful facades have sprung up.
 The apartments are larger and, above all, brighter, with floor-to-ceiling windows offering a breathtaking view of the surrounding countryside.
 And to top it all off, these new homes have balconies where residents can hang their laundry, of course, but also their fishing and hunting gear!
 These suburbs have also seen a return to the tradition of colorful houses.
 But this time, the houses are two or three storeys high and, above all, their colors have changed.
 Gone are the functional colors.
 Purple, orange and pink are now proudly displayed, with no meaning other than the owner's taste.
 In Greenland, you only ever own your house.
 Land, on the other hand, is a collective asset that no one can own.
 That's why you'll never find fences around the houses!
 However, these new dwellings don't prevent some inhabitants from perpetuating the tradition of Inuit architecture, and bringing out their animal-skin tents once the warm weather returns.

 Greenland also offers some very fine contemporary buildings.
 In Nuuk, you can admire the Katuaq Cultural Center, built in 1997, whose curved façade recalls the undulations of the northern lights; or the superb Malik swimming pool, which means "wave" in Greenlandic.
 Its wave-shaped roof blends harmoniously into the landscape, while its panoramic window offers clarity and luminosity.
 The city also boasts "twin towers" in the Jagtvej district, housing some of the country's most luxurious apartments.
 Two other superb projects are currently under construction.
 The first is the National Gallery, designed by the Danish agency BIG.
 The building is intended as an architectural metaphor for a glacier.
 The large white ring is designed to harmonize with the rocky base on which it rests.
 With its glazed ceiling, it offers a breathtaking view of the surrounding nature.
 The interior, meanwhile, is designed as a kind of labyrinth, creating a dynamic metaphor for creativity.
 The city of Nuuk will soon be home to the country's very first prison.
 Designed by Friis & Moltke, the building reflects a committed, humanist vision of architecture.
 Without neglecting security, the architects have designed a building that gives pride of place to light and openings, allowing a privileged relationship with the outside environment, given its influence on human behavior.
 Integrated into the Arctic rock, this prison will be a true architectural first.
-Another contemporary creation not to be missed is the Ilulissat Fjord Visitor Centre, designed by Danish architect Dorte Mandrup.
-As the fjord is a UNESCO World Heritage Site, the architect designed an architecture that respects this unique environment.
+Another contemporary creation not to be missed is the Ilulissat Fjord Visitor Center(Icefjord Center), designed by Danish architect Dorte Mandrup.
+As the fjord is a UNESCO World Heritage Site, the architect's vision of its architecture is respectful of this unique environment.
 He himself claims to have been inspired by the wings of a snowy owl in imagining the building's sober, simple structure.

 At a time when titanic plans are afoot for new housing, a new airport and the expansion of existing runways to cope with the population influx that will result from the exploitation of mineral resources revealed by global warming, architects face a major challenge: to imagine an architecture that respects the environment, enables harmonious social development and, above all, reinforces the identity of an entire nation.
 Let's hope it's possible..